Office of International Services

 On June 26, 2018, the Supreme Court of the United States (SCOTUS) issued a decision upholding the travel ban.
 SCOTUS held that President Trump acted within his authority to impose indefinite travel restrictions on certain nationals of Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen (restrictions on Chad were lifted in April 2018).
 In a 5-4 decision writing for the majority, Chief Justice John Roberts asserted that the president has broad authority under 8 U.S.C.
 Section 1192(f) to suspend entry of aliens into the United States, and that the president did not exceed this authority in issuing the executive order.

 The Office of International Services (OIS) will update this web page should new or updated information become available.
 Note: the information below is for general information purposes only.
 Please consult with an advisor in OIS before any travel abroad.

 The Office of International Services (OIS) provides general travel guidance for JHU international students, faculty, staff, residents, and fellows.

 We also provide personalized travel guidance to individuals on JHU sponsored visas (along with dependents) including the following:

 - F-1 students

 - TN for Canadian and Mexican professionals

-Note that OIS does not generally provide guidance or support to legal permanent residents since those individuals do not require JHU sponsorship and JHU has no reporting or compliance obligations with respect to legal permanent residents.
+Note that OIS does not generally provide guidance or support to U.S. lawful permanent residents since those individuals do not require JHU sponsorship and JHU has no reporting or compliance obligations with respect to lawful permanent residents.
 In light of current circumstances, however, we encourage all members of our community to contact OIS if they have questions or need support.

 Generally, OIS travel guidance includes: